mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 ![Screenshot 2024-10-18 164741](https://github.com/user-attachments/assets/edd97e21-da8d-49c3-851b-2305f1d71256)
 ![Screenshot 2024-10-18 165143](https://github.com/user-attachments/assets/8a0f7d83-c754-46e7-8dd0-eef3c1ae49cb)

 the free opposing pair of contacts (of the three contacts in the centre) are your CAN-BUS.
-CAN-High is on the bottom and CAN-High is at the top, CAN-L is on the other side at the same position.
+CAN-High is on the bottom and CAN-L is at the top, CAN-H is on the other side at the same position:
 ![can](https://github.com/user-attachments/assets/abf646de-7ed0-40bd-977f-927654330967)

 #Software: